Analyzing Character Representation in Media Content using Multimodal Foundation Model: Effectiveness and Trust: User study

 \subsubsection{Use of AI (Q3.3)}

-The CI for the usefulness of the AI use in this context spans between 2.98 and 3.77 (mean=3.39).
+The CI for the usefulness of AI in this context spans between 2.98 and 3.77 (mean=3.39).
 This implies that participants admit some usefulness of the AI in this case and do not reject it.